Nocrex/demo-analysis/README.md

 ### Writing your own algorithm

+This section describes the creation of a cheat detection algorithm.
+You can view the final product of this tutorial with supporting comments at `src/algorithms/viewangles_180degrees.rs`.

 To write your own algorithm, you must implement the `DemoTickEvent` trait.
 To do this, create a new file in the `src/algorithms/` directory.
-For example, if you want to write a wallhack detection algorithm, you might create `src/algorithms/wallhack.rs`.
+For example, if you want to detect 180 degree snaps, you might create `src/algorithms/viewangles_180degrees.rs`.
+In this file, you can define whatever structs, types etc you need to create your algorithm.
+At minimum, you need to implement some of the functions in `DemoTickEvent`:

-In this file, you must define a struct that implements `DemoTickEvent`.
-The struct should have a constructor (`new`) and should implement one or more functions from the `DemoTickEvent` trait.
-These functions return a `Result<Vec<Detection>, Error>`.

-You must implement `fn algorithm_name(&self) -> &str` to give your algorithm a name, then use that function to set the algorithm field in every Detection object you return.

-To add your algorithm to the project, you must modify `src/main.rs` to include your algorithm in the default list of algorithms, or to include it in the list of available algorithms that can be run with the `-a` flag.

-For example, if you wrote a wallhack detection algorithm in `src/algorithms/wallhack.rs`, you would add the following lines to `src/main.rs` to include it in the default list of algorithms:
+- `default(&self) -> bool` (REQUIRED): Should this algorithm run by default if -a isn't specified?
+- `algorithm_name(&self) -> &str` (REQUIRED): Return your algorithm's name here.
+Best practice is to match the filename.
+- `init(&mut self) -> Result<Vec<Detection>, Error>`: Called before any other events.
+Use this instead of your object's constructor when performing any non-ephemeral actions e.g. modifying files.
+- `on_tick(&mut self, tick: Value) -> Result<Vec<Detection>, Error>`: Called for each tick.
+The json state for the tick is passed in as a json Value.
+- `finish(&mut self) -> Result<Vec<Detection>, Error>`: Called after all other events.
+Use for cleaning up or for aggregate analysis.

+The functions that return `Result<Vec<Detection>, Error>` are the entry points for your actual algorithm.
+Your task is to process the incoming data and produce Detection objects for each event where cheating is suspected.

+The incoming data is provided as a json value via `DemoTickEvent::on_tick`.
+To understand the structure of this object, try `cargo run --release -i "path/to/demo.dem -a write_to_file` to write all the json states to one large file.

+To register a detection, include it in the vector that's returned at the end of any detection function.
+Detections don't have to be returned in the same function call that the relevant data is introduced; you can store Detections elsewhere and return them all in DemoTickEvent::finish() if you want, but make sure all the Detection objects you want to return are returned before the program terminates.
+This is a good pattern for aggregate detection methods e.g. crit hack detection.

+If you don't have any detections to return, just return the empty vector.